 - Look at alternatives.
 You don’t have to have the big church wedding and the huge reception.
 A summer wedding in the garden is beautiful, and very affordable.
 If you don’t want the big white wedding, agree on a select few guests and do it on the beach.
 Don’t try and please other people – do it the way you want to do it.

 - Learn about investing.
 No matter how much you cut back, you are likely to need to save for a while.
 Know the basics about savings and investments, get some professional advice and make sure your money is working for you.
+You could also check out tradezero review for advice on buying and selling stocks.

 - Don’t be afraid of second hand.
 It doesn’t mean second best.
 Most wedding dresses are only worn once before being lovingly dry cleaned and stored.
 You can get some genuine bargains on auction sites and local selling pages.